 Did you know that more than half of hiring managers report using social media to screen applicants?

-While it’s a bit nerve wracking to think of hiring managers delving into your social profiles, it also gives you an opportunity to use them in your favor by building a strong personal brand.
+While it’s a bit nerve-wracking to think of hiring managers delving into your social profiles, it also allows you to use them in your favor by building a strong personal brand.

-Build your personal brand by sharing posts and events that are relevant to your industry, connecting with industry leaders and joining related groups on LinkedIn and Facebook.
+Build your brand by sharing posts and events that are relevant to your industry, connecting with industry leaders, and joining related groups on LinkedIn and Facebook.
 Always keep your profile image consistent with a professional photo across all the platforms.

-Facebook, LinkedIn, Twitter and Instagram can all be used to optimize your personal brand, and the hiring manager’s first impression of you.
+Facebook, LinkedIn, Twitter, and Instagram can all be used to optimize your brand and the hiring manager’s first impression of you.